ProjectOpenSea/opensea-js/developerDocs/getting-started.md

 const { tokenId, tokenAddress } = YOUR_ASSET;
 // The offerer's wallet address: const accountAddress = "0x1234...";
+// Value of the offer, in units of the payment token (or wrapped ETH if none is specified) const startAmount = 1.2;

-const offer = await openseaSDK.createBuyOrder({
+const offer = await openseaSDK.createOffer({
   asset: {
     tokenId,
     tokenAddress,
-    tokenStandard, // TokenStandard.
-If omitted, defaults to 'ERC721'.
-Other options include 'ERC20' and 'ERC1155' },
+  },
   accountAddress,
-  // Value of the offer, in units of the payment token (or wrapped ETH if none is specified):
-  startAmount: 1.2,
+  startAmount,
 });
 ```